upros/ATLS/atls/draft-friel-tls-over-http-01.md

 Additionally, the fact that the TLS session is established between the client and the middlebox can be problematic for two reasons:

 - the middle box is inspecting traffic that is sent between the client and the service
-- the client may not have the necessary PKI root Certificate Authority installed that woudl enable it to validate the TLS connection to the middlebox.
+- the client may not have the necessary PKI root Certificate Authority installed that would enable it to validate the TLS connection to the middlebox.
 This is the scenario outlined in {{bootstrapping-devices}}.